Cabub/ProgrammingLessons/Lesson2/README.md

 ```
 This will cause the string "This is a string" to be printed out.

+### Arithmetic Operators

+Arithmetic operators are used to perform math operations.
+The operators available to use in Python are: Addition (+) adds two values together, Subtraction (-) subtracts the right operand by the left operand, Multiplication (\*) multiplies the right operand by the left operand, Division (/) divides the left operand by the right operand, Modulus (%) divides the left operand by the right operand and returns the remainder, Exponent (\*\*) calculates the exponential value, and Floor division (//) performs integer division

+###Comparison operators

+Sometimes, you may need to ask your program to take two items and see if they match or if one is greater than, less than, and/or equal to another.
+The operators used for this are: == (equal to), =!(not equal to), >(greater than), <(less than), >=(greater than or equal to), <=(less than or equal to)

 #### The 'Type' Talk

-Back in my day, we had to be very careful about the datatypes we were using and converting betweeen them.
+Back in my day, we had to be very careful about the datatypes we were using and converting between them.
 Nowadays Python takes care most of that for you, but you still need to be careful or you could be burned by bad typing.
 I'm sure we'll talk more about it later in the course, but for now, you should know that you can check the type of a variable by using the ``` type ``` function.
 ```python
 type('str')
 type('int')
 type('float')
 ```
-You can also 'cast' variables or contstants (a constant is just some data that doesn't change) into another data type by using it's 'constructor' (we'll get more into that later, just remember the terminology).
+You can also 'cast' variables or constants (a constant is just some data that doesn't change) into another data type by using it's 'constructor' (we'll get more into that later, just remember the terminology).
 ```python
 a = int(123.123)
 b = float(5)